overviewer/Minecraft-Overviewer/docs/running.rst

     you delete sections of your map, e.g. with worldedit, to delete tiles that should no longer exist.**

-    The caveat with this option is that it compares the tile mtimes on disk with the chunk mtimes reported by Minecraft.
-Thus, it will *not* detect tiles as needing an update if the Minecraft world hasn't changed.
-This means you cannot use this option in response to a change in configuration setting.
+    The caveats with this option are the same as for :option:`--no-tile-checks` with the additional caveat that tile timestamps in the filesystem must be preserved.
+If you copy tiles or make changes to them with an external tool that modifies mtimes of tiles, it could cause problems with this option.

     This option is automatically activated when The Overviewer detects the last render was interrupted midway through.
 This option conflicts with